 There can be times when travelling abroad that you need certain equipment or spares that can’t be bought in Europe.
 It’s advisable to make sure you have spare caravan light bulbs and fuses with you in case you need them.
 As always, make sure you’ve checked your caravan tyres and wheels.

 In some countries, a hazard warning triangle and fluorescent tabard must be carried in your vehicle, including France, Germany, Italy, Spain and Sweden.
-Again you can check what you need on the European Commission website.

 Take a torch too as you might find some caravan sites aren’t very well lit on a night.